UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

-Our goal at Peace and Conflict Studies is to prepare students with the intellectual foundation and practical skills to be successful in school and in a career.
-Through this inter-disciplinary program at UMass Lowell, undergraduate students explore methods for promoting social justice, participating in advocacy work, causes of conflict and violence, approaches to resolve conflicts and violence, and practices to transform conflict and build peace.
-We combine theoretical and experiential education to prepare students for success in school or their careers.
+Peace and Conflict Studies prepares students with the intellectual foundation and practical skills to be successful in school and in a career.
+Through this interdisciplinary program, undergraduate students explore methods for promoting social justice, participating in advocacy work, causes of conflict and violence, approaches to resolve conflicts and violence, and practices to transform conflict and build peace.

 For additional information, visit Peace and Conflict Studies website.